A free resource by Jayne Cravens

 organization with translation and research tasks, designing

-publications and web sites, developing databases, and
+publications and web sites, developing databases, and activities

-planning, and these tasks don't require you to set up a
+these tasks don't require you to set up a partnership with any of

-partnership with any of the aforementioned.
-Here's how to
+the aforementioned.
+Here's how to recruit for short-term online

-volunteering) opportunities:
+volunteering (virtual volunteering) opportunities:

-- Post a request for such a short-term online volunteer on
+- Post a request for such a short-term online volunteer on your

-undertake and what expertise they should have, and how long
+expertise they should have, and how long they are expected to

-they are expected to volunteer (a few days? a few weeks?
+volunteer (a few days? a few weeks? three months?).

 - Email foreign people who have volunteered onsite with your

-program previously, let them know about your short-term,
+program previously, let them know about your short-term, remote,

-if people who volunteered with your program previously
+volunteered with your program previously onsite "come back" to

-onsite "come back" to help you online.
+help you online.

-- Post information about such opportunities, with links to
+- Post information about such opportunities, with links to your

-your web site, at the
+web site, at the volunteer subreddit.

 - Email the opportunity to universities in your country.

-- Ask area Rotary Clubs if they have relationships with
+- Ask area Rotary Clubs if they have relationships with Rotary

-email those partner chapters with information about your
+chapters with information about your organization's online

-organization's online volunteering opportunities.
+volunteering opportunities.

-- Ask staff and family of your staff if anyone ever attended
+- Ask staff and family of your staff if anyone ever attended a

-to email the career office or volunteer center / community
+email the career office or volunteer center / community

 engagement center at that college or university they have

-attended, saying when they attended and that they would like
+attended, saying when they attended and that they would like for

-these online volunteering opportunities at your nonprofit,
+online volunteering opportunities at your nonprofit, with a link

-with a link to the web address for more information.
+to the web address for more information.

 - Post to any